 The bamboo cannon created a huge thud awakening our town.
 It seemed to be a great replacement for firecrackers.
 Cheers and loud laughter ignited the night.
 Little by little the presence of Christmas air started to be felt.
 The church bell rang and everybody was on the street chatting, cheering and singing.

 My family gathered altogether, brought the food outside, prayed and later eat.
-It was a simple celebration a plain but happy one.
-In the absence of bounty and in the midst of misfortune still there’s joy and to experience it one must try to believe it.
+It was a simple celebration a plain but happy one, making me conclude that in the absence of bounty and in the midst of misfortune still there’s joy and to experience it one must try to believe it.

 The night was filled with delight and truly my mom was right.
 God wouldn’t allow Christmas to be sad especially for us kids.